inspec/inspec-aws/docs-chef-io/content/aws_iam_policy.md

     end
 ```

-    # Use regular expressions to examine the policy
+Use regular expressions to examine the policy:

 ```ruby
 describe aws_iam_policy('regex-demo') do